mainecivichackday/mainecivichackday.github.io/README.md

 mainecivichackday.github.io
 ============================

-Our public website, soon to replace the wordpress installl currently live at www.mainecivichackday.com
+Our public website, soon to replace the wordpress install currently live at www.civichack.me

 Goal
 ----